Enabling Genbots On Slack

 Paste the Token you just copied into the empty textbox in the Genesis application browser window & Click “Submit Slack App Level Key”

-When you see this Slack window requesting to access your Slack workspace, Click “Allow”
+When you see this Slack window requesting to access your Slack workspace, click “Allow” After clicking “Allow” you should see the following message appear.
+Congratulations!
+You can now start chatting with your Genesis Data Agents on Slack!

 Slack User Management

-Eve can set which Slack users are allowed to message bots.
+Eve can set which Slack users are allowed to message Genesis Data Agents.

-• If a non-permitted user tries to DM a Genbot it will politely decline to talk to them.
+• If a non-permitted user tries to DM a Geness Data Agent, it will politely decline to talk to them.

-• If a non-permitted user tries to tag a bot in a channel, the bot will decline to respond to that user.
+• If a non-permitted user tries to tag a Genesis Data Agent in a channel, the agent will decline to respond to that user.

-• If the bot is in a thread with both permitted & non-permitted users, it will still be able to see the whole conversation and will only take action and fully respond to the permitted user’s messages.
+• If the Genesis Data Agent is in a thread with both permitted & non-permitted users, it will still be able to see the whole conversation and will only take action and fully respond to the permitted user’s messages.